-Public Works will smoke test in the Friendly Neighborhood Special Project Area during the summer of 2018.
-A notice Opens a New Window. will be placed on your door one to two days before smoke testing work is scheduled to begin in your area.
+Public Works smoke tested in the Friendly Neighborhood Special Project Area during the summer of 2018.
+A notice was placed on neighborhood doors one to two days before smoke testing work was scheduled to begin in your area.

 If someone in your family has a lung ailment (such as emphysema) and should not be exposed to any type of smoke, please call Public Works Maintenance at 541-682-4800.